Elán (musician): The Arista years through the recording of Street Child (2000–2003)

 BMG International, Vice President of A&R, Richard Sweret flew Elán and Jan Carlo to meet Arista Records President & CEO Antonio L.A.
 Reid.
 After a private showcase in which Elán played "Perfect Life", Reid stated that the song was "the story of my life" and offered her a record deal.
 Jan Carlo hired former Aerosmith manager Wendy Leister to manage Elán.
 Her second A&R representative at Arista Records, Pete Ganbarg, leaves the company, again leaving her without representation.
 Josh Sarubin comes in as Elán's third A&R at Arista.
 He suggests that Elán find another producer "to work with other than her brother".
 She met with producers in Los Angeles, New York and Virginia.

 Elán recorded with producer Mark Howard, at his studio in Los Angeles.
-Legendary drummer Jim Keltner played the drums in those sessions.
+Drummer Jim Keltner played the drums in those sessions.
 She later recorded with Olle Romo, at his studio in Los Angeles, the flew to New York City and records with singer/songwriter and producer Fionn O'Lochlainn.
 Elán and her brother traveled to Richmond, Virginia, to begin recording what was going to be the album Street Child.
 Recording was interrupted by the events of September 11.

 On that day, she was recording a song named "Crash".
 The sessions never concluded.
 Eventually, Elán left Arista Records.
 Soon after, Elán parted ways with Laister.
 Elán and Jan Carlo head back home and begin to salvage an album from the numerous sessions they have recorded in different parts of the world.
 They re-track most of the album and are eventually joined by Elán's long time engineer Jeff Poe.
 They mix the album over the next nine months.
 Originally slated to be titled "Some Kind Of Daydream", Street Child finally came to life.

 Velvet Revolver and ex-Guns N' Roses guitarist Slash hears the song Street Child from a mutual friend and makes known his desire to participate on the title track of Elán's album.
 The session was recorded at Capitol Records Studios in Los Angeles in August 2002.
 While at the studio, they also shot parts of the "Street Child" video.
 Three years after arriving to the U.S.A.
 Elán's album is finally finished and mastered at Capitol Records by Mark Chalecki.
 Besides Slash, Street Child featured guest appearances by Grammy Award Winner and Beck producer Brian Paulson, David Immerglück of Counting Crows, composer/arranger Eugenio Toussaint, Alan Weatherhead of Sparklehorse and mixed by Grammy Award Winning engineer Jeff Poe.